minego/phnx/README_DC.txt

 Modified details.html, tweet.js and phnx.css to allow details view to scroll when needed (AT LAST!!)
-Modified tweet.js to undo the .small adjustment I did 2 items above as we now have scrolling Modified cleanse.css to make username etc easier to read
+Modified tweet.js to undo the .small adjustment I did 2 items above as we now have scrolling Modified cleanse.css to make username etc easier to read Modified compose.js to allow composing of DMs to be 10000 characters long